RealWagmi/anon-integration-guide/projects/bybit/README.md

 - TO DO: Long 1 BTC when the price crosses 50,000 USDT
 - TO DO: Long 1 BTC at 45,000 USDT when the price crosses 50,000 USDT

-### Futures - Stop loss & take profit
+### Futures - Take profit & stop loss

+On Bybit futures markets, you can either add TP/SL to an existing position, or create a new position with TP/SL attached.

+#### Add TP/SL to an existing position

-- TO DO: Add a 10% TP and a 15% SL to my existing BTC/USDT position
+- TO DO: Add a 10% TP and a 15% SL to my BTC/USDT position
-- TO DO: 20x long 1 BTC with USDT, then place a stop loss at 15% and three take profit targets at 10%-20%-30%
+- TO DO: Add a TP @ 200,000 USDT on my BTC position
-- TO DO: Short 1 BTC with USDT, then place an order to close the position at 10% profit
+- TO DO: Add a SL @ 50,000 USDT on my BTC position

+#### Create a new position with TP/SL attached

+- Spend 100 USDC to 10x long BTC/USDT with a 10% take profit and a 15% stop loss
-- TO DO: Long 1 BTC with USDT, then place a 10% take profit and 15% stop loss
+- 10x long 0.005 BTC/USDT with a 10% take profit and a 15% stop loss
+- 20x short 0.005 BTC/USDT with a 50,000 USDT take profit

+#### Reduce only

 When it is clear from context that the TP and SL orders are attached to a position, they will be issued as **reduce-only** orders, to prevent accidentally increase the position size or open a new position.
 To force a reduce only order, just ask for it, e.g.